First published on: October 2018

 Learn more about the local food scene by whipping up some of the best Thai dishes yourself.
 This Thai cooking class focuses more on Southern Thai cuisine, which is slightly different from the Bangkok spread we’re used to.
 For instance, the Tom Yum Goong is a lot milder than the spicy version we’re familiar with.

-The whole activity takes 4 – 5 hours, and different items are taught every day.
+The whole activity takes four to five hours, and different items are taught every day.

 No matter what kind of traveller you are, there is definitely something for you in Phuket.
 Culturally vibrant and dynamic in its lifestyle offerings, the island is one to check off your bucket list, especially for most of us who are looking to let loose and have uninhibited, adventurous fun.